Chair: Roy Blunt

 The role of the committee is primarily an administrative one, with responsibilities for the rules of the Senate, administration of Senate buildings, qualifications of members, and oversight of federal elections.
 (Though it shares a name with the House Rules Committee, the two have very different functions.)
 The Rules Committee periodically attains prominence when there is a contested federal election or a dispute over electoral integrity.
 Its members traditionally include both the Senate Majority and Minority leaders.
 It has very little day-to-day public activity (the last major revision of the Senate rules was in 1979), little legislative responsibility and very few hearings.
 It has no subcommittees.

 The committee holds only a handful of policy and legislative oversight hearings each Congress.
-In the 115th Congress, it held five, compared with none in the 114th Congress (2015-16).
+In the 116th Congress, it held six.

 111th Congress: Chuck Schumer (D-NY)

 114th Congress: Roy Blunt (R-MO)

 115th Congress: Richard Shelby (R-AL) [Roy Blunt (R-MO)]

 We are 100% of the way through the 116th Congress